getDanArias/Mithril-Sample-App/README.md

 To run the application successfully you need to have an active Auth0 account to provide the needed data to allow the application to talk to Auth0.

+> To see how Auth0 integrates with the application checkout the `auth` branch.

 ### What is Auth0?

 Auth0 helps you to: